 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Theane Evangelis is an appellate, class action, and general commercial litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 She serves as Co-Chair of the firm’s Class Actions Practice Group and as Vice Chair of the California Appellate Practice Group.
 Ms. Evangelis is also a member of the Labor and Employment, Media, Entertainment, and Technology, and Crisis Management Practice Groups.
 She joined Gibson Dunn after serving as a law clerk to Justice Sandra Day O’Connor during October Term 2004 and as an associate with Ziffren Brittenham, a Los Angeles law firm specializing in entertainment and media transactions.
 Before clerking for Justice O’Connor, Ms. Evangelis was a law clerk on the U.S. Court of Appeals for the Ninth Circuit.

 Ms. Evangelis graduated summa cum laude from New York University School of Law in 2003 and received the University Graduation Prize, which is awarded to the student with the highest grade point average in the graduating class.
 During law school, she was a Butler and Pomeroy Scholar and served as Managing Editor of the New York University Law Review.

 Prior to law school, Ms. Evangelis served as a legislative assistant to former U.S. Representative Max Sandlin, for whom she handled financial services, technology, and foreign affairs legislation.
 She received a B.S. in Foreign Service, cum laude, from the Georgetown University School of Foreign Service.

 Ms. Evangelis is a member of the California bar and is admitted to practice in the Supreme Court of the United States, several U.S. Courts of Appeal across the country, and all federal courts in California.
 Ms. Evangelis serves on the board of the California Women’s Law Center and as an Advisory Board Member of the Los Angeles Greek Film Festival.
-She serves on the Judicial Elections Evaluation Committee of the Los Angeles County Bar Association and is also a Member of the Board of Trustees of the NYU Law School as well as St. James Episcopal School.
+She serves on the State Appellate Judicial Evaluation Committee of the Los Angeles Bar Association and is also a Member of the Board of Trustees of the NYU Law School as well as St. James Episcopal School.
 Ms. Evangelis was also appointed recently by the Los Angeles County Board of Supervisors to the Los Angeles County Blue Ribbon Commission on Homelessness.